roboscienceorg/book/source/Math/LinearAlgebra.rst

 applications.
 It is a way to decompose sets into basic components.
-For example, the span of :math:`x = \left< 1, 0 \right>` and :math:`y = \left< 0, 1 \right>` is the plane and the vectors :math:`x` and :math:`y` are a known as a basis.
+For example, the span of :math:`x = \left< 1, 0 \right>` and :math:`y = \left< 0, 1 \right>` is the plane and the vectors :math:`x` and :math:`y` are a known as a :index:`basis`.
 The term basis is a minimal spanning set and the number of linear independent basis elements is the dimension.
 More information on these ideas can be found in most linear algebra textbooks.